mateoclarke/odd/_people/courtney-morgan.md

 ---
 name: Courtney Morgan
-discipline: Content Strategy
+discipline: Content Strategist
 start_date: 2017-04-04
 bio: |
-  The opportunity to use my skills to serve an entire community has not come along often.
-The fellowship gives me the chance to do what I do best in order to help provide the City with long-lasting, innovative solutions to many major public challenges.
+  In the Fellowship, my ability to improve upon complex systems and my expertise in advertising, branding, and strategy is used to help the City of Austin better serve residents.
+We create innovative and accessible solutions to many public challenges.

 photo_path: /assets/img/staff/courtney-morgan.jpg
 role: fellow